From local acts to the top international superstars, 'See The Music: An exhibition of music Photography' is a must-attend.

 Ranging from old-school black-and-white prints to high-definition stunning colour, many of the photos are unique glimpses into rarely seen moments.
 The Beatles at the Southern Cross Hotel in Melbourne in 1964; Michael Hutchence (from INXS) during rehearsals in the ABC studios; Brian May at Sunbury 1973; Jimmy Page and Robert Plant on stage at Sydney Showground on 27 February 1972; and Ian “Molly” Meldrum clowning around with his crown after being named King of Moomba on 4 February 1985, plus many more.

 This is essential viewing for any music lover.

-The exhibition will run from 3 December 2021 to 30 January 2022 at Focal Point Gallery, 46 Douro St, Nth Geelong; Wednesdays to Sundays, 10am to 5pm.
+The exhibition will run until January 29 2023 at Focal Point Gallery, 46 Douro St, Nth Geelong; Wednesdays to Sundays, 10am to 5pm.

 For all the juicy stuff around Focal Point Studio, Gallery and Darkroom, hit the link here.